 University staff engage with external organisations and individuals as part of teaching, research, community programs and events.
-The interactions, relationships and networks that connect us rely on regular and open communication – but in 2020 COVID-19 has meant we have had to change the way we do everything.
-How have we changed the way they engage with the wider community, government and organisations?
+The interactions, relationships and networks that connect us rely on regular and open communication – but in 2020, COVID-19 meant we had had to change the way we did everything.
+How have we changed the way we engage with the wider community, government and organisations?

-- What professional development support do university staff need to overcome and thrive in their engagement efforts in the post-COVID-19 recovery?
+- What professional development support did university staff need to overcome and thrive in their engagement efforts in the post-COVID-19 recovery?

 - What are the effective professional development models to strengthen post-COVID-19 engagement practices?

-The purpose of the study is to evaluate the professional development needs of university staff in public engagement as they move through different phases of COVID-19 related disruptions.
+The purpose of the study was to evaluate the professional development needs of university staff in public engagement as they moved through different phases of COVID-19 related disruptions.
 The scale and scope of these disruptions are unknown.
-Hence the proposed study is designed to collect data to better understand implications of the pandemic to the ways in which staff engage with our society.
+Hence the study was designed to collect data to better understand the implications of the pandemic and the ways in which staff engage with our society.